-My menu for yesterday was kept deliberately simple because I have feel a little overwhelmed with too much to write about and too many overdue chores to spend much time in the kitchen at the moment.
+My menu for yesterday was kept deliberately simple because I have felt a little overwhelmed, with too much to write about and too many overdue chores to spend much time in the kitchen at the moment.
 But I did want to cook rather than buy ready meals – I really miss my own food when I am away, no matter HOW delicious the meals out are!

 Fast Day Meal Plan

 Lunch: Simple home made spinach and lentil soup (soften an onion in a heavy based pan, add a bag of washed spinach, a litre of water and a teaspoon of bouillon, cook for 10 minutes then add a tablespoon of pre-cooked puy lentils.
 Blitz and adust seasoning to taste.
 About 40 cals a serving (enough for 2-3 bowls)

 Mid afternoon snack: 10cal jelly.

 Supper: Seared Salmon (125g) with puy lentils (75g), tomato and spring onion.
 Just seal the salmon in a heavy skillet, add in the lentils with a little wine or water and cook for 5 minutes.
 Then stir in the chopped fresh tomato and spring onions.
 Season with salt and black pepper to taste and serve.
 Delicious and around 300 calories a serving.